anderson-robertp/recommendationsystem/readme.md

 # Future Work

 - Display output to the screen more clearly with better formatting
-- Adds more recomendation prompts with a movie is skipped
 - Ensure at least 5 different R datatypes are used effectively
 - Incorporate additional loops for enhanced interactivity
 - Improve dataframe usage for filtering movies by genre